Our Response to Climate Change Risks and Opportunities (TCFD)

 Realizing a Just Transition

-For example, in building a hydrogen supply chain, which is currently in progress, we can use our refineries, logistics, and service station network to establish a competitive advantage, which will enable us to minimize any adverse impacts on our employees or related companies as well as on the employment and labor conditions and people’s livelihoods in local communities.
+For example, in building an SAF supply chain, which is currently in progress, we can use our refineries, logistics, and service station network to establish a competitive advantage, which will enable us to minimize any adverse impacts on our employees or related companies as well as on the employment and labor conditions and people’s livelihoods in local communities.

 Our approach is aligned with the International Labour Organization’s “Guidelines for a just transition towards environmentally sustainable economies and societies for all.”